FernandoPereiraSalvador/FernandoPereiraSalvador/README.md

 - Passionate about technology 🤖​❤️‍👨🏻‍💻​

-- Learning B1 English 💂​ and A2 of German 🥨
+- B2 English 💂​ and A2 of German 🥨

-- Learning Tensorflow 🦾​🔥
+- Learning Data Science and Artificial Intelligence 🦾​🔥

 - Best academic record of Benirredrà 2022 🏆